hyunjimoon/tolzul/🌙amoon()/🌙thesis/proposal(phd_thesis)/🌙simulated collaboration based on observed belief and goal of role model charlie, scott, vikash.md

 | xiodi?? |                                                                                                                                                                                                         |                     |                                                                                                                                                                                                                                            |                                           |

 ---
-this prompted [[🌙simulated collaboration based on observed belief and goal of role model charlie, scott, vikash, moshe, jinhua]] which I'll send out to sync "goal and role prior" on Apr.11
+this prompted [[🌙simulated collaboration based on observed belief and goal of role model charlie, scott, vikash]] which I'll send out to sync "goal and role prior" on Apr.11